vallorzz/undawn-music-macro/README.md

 Save the code as a .ahk then double click to run.

 1. In-game, take out the required instrument.
-2. Press the hotkey to being playing music.
+2. Press the hotkey CTRL + 1 to being playing music.
+(Hotkey can be changed at top of each song code)
 3. Your character will now automatically play through the entire song :)